 Walk the walk

 Step back from the coastline for another equally epic perspective.
-The walks through Tomaree National Park have views out to the harbour perfect for a photo op: the 45-minute walk to the summit is steep but the view is worth the climb.
-If you’re too pooped from the morning’s adventuring, Wreck Beach walk is a more relaxing option.
-If you’re there from May to November, keep an eye out over the water for migrating Humpback Whales.
+The walks throughout Tomaree National Park have views out to the harbour perfect for a photo op: The 45-minute walk to the Tomaree Head Summit walk is steep but the view is worth the climb.
+While you’re at the top you can watch the journey of the Gould’s petrel through our augmented reality immersive story.

+Pooped from the morning’s adventuring?
+Wreck Beach walk is a more relaxing option.
+If you’re there from May to November, keep an eye out over the water for migrating humpback whales.
 Connect with Fort Tomaree walk on your way back down the summit to see the military relics.
 It’s hard to imagine now, but during World War II Fort Tomaree was occupied by searchlight stations, radar tower, torpedo tubes, barracks, and hundreds of soldiers.